bhuvanmg/Classification-of-DoH-traffic/README.md

 dnsproxy.exe -l 127.0.0.1 -p 53 -u https://dns.google/dns-query -b 8.8.8.8:53
 ```

 this run dnsproxy on localhost port 53 and sends all dns requests upstream to adguard or google server over https.
 It forwards all requests to tunnel.dohe.live to our server where DNSExfiltrator is running.

+The traffic captured is given in the dnsexfil_pcaps folder which is converted to csv using DoHLyzer.

+### DGA SETUP

+Domain Generation Algorithms (DGAs) are techniques used by malware to algorithmically generate a large number of domain names that can be used for command-and-control (C2) communication.
+Instead of hardcoding a single server address, DGAs allow malware to contact different domains daily or even hourly, making it more difficult for defenders to block malicious traffic or take down C2 servers.

+#### SERVER SETUP :